-- The semi-annual and annual Directors' report incorporated in the financial statements is prepared in accordance with the applicable accounting standards and requirements of the Corporations Act and ASX Listing Rules.
-On a semi-annual basis, Financial Control with any necessary guidance from the Company's external auditors (BDO) review for any new upcoming accounting standard changes or amendments that would have an impact on the Director's report and require disclosure. - Specific information in the Directors' report about the finance and operations of the Company, changes in the state of affairs and details of future developments is prepared with reference to: - audited financial numbers within the financial statements (Statement of Profit or Loss, Statement of Financial Position and Statement of Cash Flows) - the Company's board approved business plan and forecasts - Strategic and business update from the Chief Executive Officer (CEO) - Prior to release of the semi-annual and annual financial results to the market, the Directors Report goes through a rigorous internal review process with the Chief Financial Officer (CFO), Chief Legal Officer (CLO), CEO and Board of Directors. - The Company's monthly unaudited financial results is prepared on the basis of applicable accounting standards and reviewed for any changes (as above).
+- The semi-annual and annual Directors' report incorporated in the financial statements which is prepared in accordance with the applicable accounting standards and requirements of the Corporations Act and ASX Listing Rules.
+On a semi-annual basis, Financial Control with any necessary guidance from the Company's external auditors (BDO) review for any new upcoming accounting standard changes or amendments that would have an impact on the Director's report and require disclosure. - Specific information in the Directors' report about the finance and operations of the Company, changes in the state of affairs and details of future developments is prepared with reference to: - audited financial numbers within the financial statements (Statement of Profit or Loss, Statement of Financial Position and Statement of Cash Flows); - the Company's board approved business plan and strategy; and - Strategic and business update from the Chief Executive Officer (CEO) - Prior to release of the semi-annual and annual financial results to the market, the Directors Report goes through a rigorous internal review process with the CFO, CEO and Board of Directors. - The Company's monthly unaudited financial results is prepared on the basis of applicable accounting standards and reviewed for any changes (as above).
 These monthly results are not released to market unless required to communicate a material event.
-In this circumstance any reference to financial numbers to be quoted and released to the market outside of an audit period are reviewed in detail by the CFO and specifically disclosed as 'unaudited'.
+In this circumstance any reference to financial numbers to be quoted and released to the market outside of an audit period are reviewed in detail by the CFO and specifically disclosed as 'unaudited'. - The financial control team who have technical accounting expertise are responsible for the preparation of the monthly financial results with senior review and Balance Sheet substantiation conducted by the Group Financial Controller and profit analysis by the Head of Business Performance. - The monthly management reports are reviewed by the CFO who challenges/interrogates the financial results for accuracy/completeness. - On a regular basis, the Group Financial Controller submit a deep dive technical paper to the GARCC with analysis of periodic financial results, providing an update of any accounting standard or policy changes and review of any items requiring judgement.

-- The financial control team who have technical accounting expertise are responsible for the preparation of the monthly financial results with senior review and Balance sheet substantiation conducted by the Group Financial Controller and profit analysis by the Finance Business Partners. - The monthly management reports are reviewed by the CFO who challenges/interrogates the financial results for accuracy/completeness. - On a quarterly basis, Financial Control submit a deep dive technical paper to the Group, Audit and Risk Committee with analysis of financial results for the quarter, providing an update of any accounting standard or policy changes and review of any items requiring judgement. - Any material transaction or event undergone by the Company is reviewed for applicable accounting impact (i.e company acquisition) and where applicable external auditors and other specialists (taxation/valuation) are engaged to provide guidance on technical treatment and/or disclosure. - Prior to any release of other unaudited periodic market sensitive announcements, an internal review is conducted by key Executive team members including the CEO, CFO and CLO. - Post Executive review, all significant or material announcements to be made by the Company are then circulated to the Board of Directors for review.
+- Any material transaction or event undertaken by the Company is reviewed for applicable accounting impact (i.e. company acquisition) and where applicable external auditors and other specialists (taxation/valuation) are engaged to provide guidance on technical treatment and/or disclosure. - Prior to any release of other unaudited periodic market sensitive announcements, an internal review is conducted by key Executive team members including the CEO and CFO. - Post Executive review, all significant or material announcements to be made by the Company are then circulated to the Board of Directors for review.